 Let’s nail down some earnings-related terminology:

-Personally I use normalised EPS because it’s standardised and gives me a better picture of how the underlying company is performing.
-When I mention earnings or earnings per share throughout the rest of the book you should assume I mean the normalised version.
+So now I use basic or reported EPS because it includes all income and expense items and gives me a better picture of how the overall company is performing, warts and all.
+When I mention earnings or earnings per share throughout the rest of the book you should assume I mean basic EPS.

-Let’s turn to the real world and see how these concepts can be applied to another of my recent holdings.
+Let’s turn to the real world and see how this idea can be applied to another of my current holdings.

 To check its long-term dividend cover we’ll need its earnings and dividends for the last ten years, which you can see in Table 1.2.

-In the next lesson we’ll turn to the subject of measuring a company’s growth, but first here’s a quick summary of the rules we have covered so far.
+Next time we’ll turn to the subject of measuring growth, but for now, here’s a quick summary of the rules we’ve covered so far: